-These events are only open to experts selected from the Open Call FAIR experts to join the Booksprint (application deadline: 3 May 2021).
+These events are only open to experts selected from the Open Call FAIR experts to join the Booksprint (Applications are now closed).
 More info about the call here.

 The series of events will include a kick-off meeting, four sprint sessions and a wrap-up.
 Sprinters don’t have to attend all sessions, but should at least participate in the kick-off event, one sprint session and the wrap-up meeting

 If you have any questions, please contact Claudia: email@example.com